adam3smith/lis546_Sp24/content/data-integration.md

 ### Modeling Table Content

 The first activity in data integration is to informally or formally model the structure of a data table.
-In DC 1 we created data dictionaries which were focused on providing users of data a quick and precise overview of their contents.
+In DC 1, we created data dictionaries which were focused on providing users of data a quick and precise overview of their contents.
 Data dictionaries are also a method for informally modeling the content of a dataset so that we, as curators, can make informed decisions about restructuring and cleaning.

-Here is an example of two data dictionaries for the same conceptual information: 311 service requests to the city of [Chicago, IL](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy) and [Austin, TX](https://data.austintexas.gov/City-Government/311-Unified-Data-Test-Site-2019/i26j-ai4z) (not especially the section called "Columns in this Dataset").
+Here is an example of two data dictionaries for the same conceptual information: 311 service requests to the city of [Chicago, IL](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy) and [Austin, TX](https://data.austintexas.gov/City-Government/311-Unified-Data-Test-Site-2019/i26j-ai4z) (note especially the section called "Columns in this Dataset").
 Intuitively, we would expect that data from these two cities are similar enough in content that they can be meaningfully combined.

 If we look at the [purpose of 311](https://www.govtech.com/dc/articles/What-is-311.html) we should be able to imagine at least a few of the columns, before we even dive into an existing dataset.
 We can probably safely assume there will be: